Alon-Alush/brainwallet-checker/README.md

 # brainwallet - What this script does
 This Python script generates Bitcoin addresses from a wordlist of brain wallet passphrases.
 It then checks the balances of the wallets generated from the passphrases in the wordlist.
-This script helps you find brain wallet addresses that contain Bitcoin balance in them.
+If a wallet generated has a balance > 0, the passphrase, private key and bitcoin address is saved to wallets_with_balance.txt

 # Install